 - Find or make shelter to stay warm and dry.

-- If other communications are not possible, and there is a threat of grave and imminent danger, activate a Distress Beacon (PLB or EPIRB) if you have one.
+- If other communications are not possible, and there is a threat of grave and imminent danger, activate a Distress Beacon (PLB) if you have one.

-- Attempt to make your position visible to searchers on land and in the air; e.g. lighting a fire or leaving bright clothing in an open area that can be seen.
+- Attempt to make your position visible to searchers on land and in the air; e.g. lighting a fire or leaving bright clothing or your pack cover in an open area that can be seen.

 - Be aware it can take a considerable time for rescuers to reach you so your priority is to remain warm and dry.

 - Ration your food and water if necessary.
 Source local water if possible and safe to do so.